d0tTino/UME/docs/ACCESS_CONTROL.md

 ## Dossier Endpoint RBAC

 API routes under `/dossier` use their own role checks.
-Two roles are implemented today:
+Three roles are implemented today:

 - **ProjectManager** – allowed to view any dossier and attach new projects.
 - **Viewer** – allowed to view dossier information but not modify it.
+- **TelemetryAdmin** – allowed to create snapshots and update activity logs.

-A future **TelemetryAdmin** role will enable privileged updates to telemetry files stored in each dossier.
-The HTTP server reads the current role from the OAuth token via `UME_OAUTH_ROLE`.
+The HTTP server reads the current role from the
+OAuth token via `UME_OAUTH_ROLE`.
 Command line tools can specify `UME_ROLE` to emulate the same restrictions.